curl/everything-curl/protocols/network.md

 Traditionally, what is called a *download* is when data is transferred from a server to a client and inversely an *upload* is when data is transferred from the client to the server.
 The client is down here.
 The server is up there.

+## Disconnect

+When a single transfer is done, the connection may have served its purpose.
+It can then either be reused for further transfers, or it can be disconnected and closed down.